yum-food/Tooner/README.md

 2. I am not a graphics expert.
 3. Stability is a non-goal.
 Keywords are likely to change in the interest of performance and simplicity.
+4. This is not a supported product.
+Support is only provided when used in conjunction with one of my commercially available products.

 To use it, import the git repo into your project's Assets folder then select the shader `yum_food/Tooner`.